LCK-Andy/la-salle-demo/git_pull_strategies.md

 ### What is it?

-`git merge` creates a new commit that combines the changes from the remote branch with your local branch.
-This strategy preserves the history of both branches.
+`git merge` combines the changes from the remote branch with your local branch.
+It creates a new "merge commit" to show that two branches were joined together.

 ### When to use?

-- When you want to keep a clear history of all merges.
+- When you want to keep a record of all changes and merges.
-- When working in a team where multiple developers are contributing to the same branch.
+- When working with a team where everyone is making changes.

 ### Example